singuliere/enough/docs/monitoring_howto.rst

 Example of use in a role: `molecule/weblate/roles/weblate/tasks/monitoring.yml`.

-Since monitoring `http vhosts` happens often in  `securedrop.club`, an Ansible role helps to declare it:
+Since monitoring `http vhosts` happens often in  `enough.community`, an Ansible role helps to declare it:

 ::